telerik/winforms-docs/gridview/view-definitions/column-groups-view.md

 {{endregion}}

-At the end simply set the ViewDefinitions property of RadGridView to the newly created ViewDefinition#_[C#] Set the ViewDefinition property of RadGridView_
+At the end simply set the ViewDefinitions property of RadGridView to the newly created ViewDefinition

+#### Set the ViewDefinition property of RadGridView

 {{source=..\SamplesCS\GridView\ViewDefinitions\ColumnGroupsView.cs region=setTheViewDefinition}}
 {{source=..\SamplesVB\GridView\ViewDefinitions\ColumnGroupsView.vb region=setTheViewDefinition}}